FelixK15/FelixK15.github.io/_posts/2025-07-31-comment_on_parallelizing_the_physics_solver.md

 To understand why that is, we have to consider the underlying hardware.

 ### P-/ vs E-Cores
-The performance measurements that are shown during that presentation were taken on an **i9-14900F Intel CPU**, which is a hybrid CPU.
-In practise, **this means that the CPU has 2 different cores that it's using to execute instructions**.
-There are **P**erformance cores and **E**fficience cores (commonly referred to as P-& E-Cores), with the general, overdramatic, consensus being that **P-Cores are fast and awesome and E-Cores are slow and lame**.
+The performance measurements that are shown during that presentation were taken on an **i9-14900F Intel CPU**, which is a hybrid CPU[^1].
+In practise, **this means that the CPU has 2 or more different cores that it's using to execute instructions**.
+For this concrete CPU, there are 2 different cores: **P**erformance cores and **E**fficience cores (commonly referred to as P-& E-Cores), with the general, overdramatic, consensus being that **P-Cores are fast and awesome and E-Cores are slow and lame**.
 While the E-Cores *are* slower, it's not "half of the performance of the P-Cores", as was stated during the talk.

 In fact, looking at [the specs for that particular CPU](https://www.intel.de/content/www/de/de/products/sku/236853/intel-core-i9-processor-14900f-36m-cache-up-to-5-80-ghz/specifications.html), in terms of base clock speed, the **E-Cores are around 75% as fast as the P-Cores**.